Employment Programs For Justice Involved

 Emergency Food Assistance Program

-WDACS provides food assistance for low-income families, individuals, and older adults at select congregate meal sites through the Emergency Food Assistance Program.
-Click on your closest service center link below to learn more.
+WDACS also provides food assistance for low-income families, individuals, and older adults at select congregate meal sites through the Emergency Food Assistance Program.
+Please contact your local center for more information.